 - QR codes for the day to day sound.

+- Green Words Word Bags

 - Daily sound practice

+- As the children progress...

 - Phonics books

 - Reading books

-- Green Words

-- Library books changed once a week children pick these themselves

-- Reading book matched to their own phonics ability changed once a week
+- Library books changed once a week children pick these themselves - Reading book matched to their own phonics ability may be words only changed once a week